 Your concurrent operating budget is the forecasting factor for the next recurrent budget to plan for.
 The historical facts and figures are the keys to success for future plans when it comes to budgetary allocations.

-Q. Are the sales up to speculations?
+Q. Are the sales up to speculation?

-Q. What are the reasons behind sales improvements or decline, as the case maybe?
+Q. What are the reasons behind sales improvements or decline, as the case may be?

 Q. Are the expenditures meeting as per the budget allocation or more?